CASTRO-CHAO, NOELIA

 Noelia Castro-Chao holds a BA in English Language and Literature from the University of Santiago de Compostela (September 2014), an MA in Advanced English Studies (September 2015) and a doctorate in English Linguistics (May 2020).
 Her PhD research was carried out at Santiago de Compostela under funding from a four-year postgraduate grant (ref.
 FPU 2014/03208; 28/10/2015 - 27/10/2019) from the Spanish Ministry of Education.

 Noelia has worked as Invited Lecturer (March-May 2020) and Substitute Lecturer in English (February-June 2021) at the Department of English, French and German of the University of Vigo.
-She now holds a competitive three-year postdoctoral contract (ref.
-ED481B2021-046; July 2021-June 2024) funded by the Consellería de Cultura, Educación e Universidade of the Regional Government of Galicia.
+Between July 2021 and December 2022 she held a competitive postdoctoral contract (ref.
+ED481B2021-046) funded by the Consellería de Cultura, Educación e Universidade of the Regional Government of Galicia.
+She is now an Assistant Lecturer ('Ayudante Doctora') at the Complutense University of Madrid.

 As an ERASMUS exchange student (2012-2013) Noelia studied at the University of York, UK.
 As a postgraduate student and postdoc she has carried out research at the Department of Linguistics and English Language of the University of Edinburgh (September-November 2018; funding: MECD grant EST17/00514, €5.010; advisor: Graeme Trousdale), at the Department of English, French and German of the University of Vigo (June-July 2020; advisor: Javier Pérez-Guerra), and at the Department of Linguistics of KU Leuven (January-June 2022; advisor: Hendrik De Smet).